JasonCDN/ARDVARC/libraries/DriveControl/README.md

 that you can expect to be facing the direction that you were last traveling.
 This may be useful, or not - it depends on your search algorithm.

-<a id="gotoarc"></a>
-### gotToArc(float x, float y, float speed_scalar = 1);

-Exactly like `goToPointSticky(...)`, but it uses one instruction to travel in a single continuous arc.
-There's really not much need for this function, unless you need the motion to look smooth and nice.

-Depending on the point, the arc may have a little, or a lot of curvature.
-The function tries to minimize the distance traveled, but it isn't perfect.

 <a id="nudge"></a>
 ### nudge(float x, float y, float speed_scalar = 0.5);